outdoor trinidad logo.gif (5127 bytes)

 rincon bay walk compressed.jpg (136608 bytes)

 After Matura village and river, there is a faded sign that announces the entrance to Rincon Beach.
 Parking is immediately off the road and there is a pleasant track that leads gently downhill to the beach.
 At the base of the track is a shady grove of coconut and sea grape trees and then one steps onto the sand.
 This grove is ideal for relaxing Sunday lunches and snoozing away an afternoon with a good book.
-The actual beach is an extension of Matura Bay (for photos of the beach, visit the photo gallery and enter Rincon in the search field).
+The actual beach is an extension of Matura Bay.
 There is evidence of rip tides and strong currents along this beach, which make it advisable to avoid swimming in this area.
 The beach is a turtle nesting site so permits are required in order to be on the beach at night during the turtle nesting season.

 top button 2.gif (3080 bytes)